 Want to find a coach or guru?

 The world is technologically complex today.
-Most managers, coaches or consultants are not in a position to give commands or tell others what to do.
-This point appears paradoxical because one might reason, the more complex the world, the more dependent we become on experts to tell us what to do since we do not understand ourselves how many things work.
+In many instances we make use of experts.
+The more complex the world, the more dependent we become on experts to tell us what to do since we do not understand ourselves how many things work.

 A technological complex world